MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 ### Telephone number management

-There are two methods to acquire numbers in Teams: You can port telephone numbers from another provider, or you can provision the numbers directly from Microsoft’s number inventory.
+There are two methods to acquire numbers in Teams: You can port telephone numbers from another provider or you can provision the numbers directly from Microsoft’s number inventory.
 Both methods are described in [Getting phone numbers for your users](https://docs.microsoft.com/skypeforbusiness/what-are-calling-plans-in-office-365/getting-phone-numbers-for-your-users).

-There is a limit to the amount of telephone numbers you can provision from Microsoft’s number inventory.
+There is a limit to the number of telephone numbers you can provision from Microsoft’s number inventory.
 The limits are determined by a number of factors detailed in [How many phone numbers can you get](https://docs.microsoft.com/skypeforbusiness/what-are-calling-plans-in-office-365/how-many-phone-numbers-can-you-get).
 The limits depend on the type of numbers—toll-free service numbers, toll service numbers, and subscriber (user) numbers.
 Each has its own limits and must be managed independently.
 If you’re nearing the limit (or you’ve reached the limit), you can apply for an increment to the limit.
-This process is described in the article above.
+This process is described in the article in the previous paragraph.

 There might be times when a number isn’t available to be provisioned in a region where service is available.
 For information about the process for requesting